We develop scalable, robust and GMP-compliant manufacturing processes for viral vaccines.

 “Luck is a matter of preparation meeting opportunity”

 At Batavia Biosciences, the QA department is involved in R&D project discussions as a pivotal resource from day one.
 Without a doubt, this is a major contributing factor to our success in IND and IMPD support.
 To demonstrate the importance of early QA involvement, we share three early QA initiatives that are drivers of ensuring the fastest route to the clinic.

-Planning phase: Without exception, every customer wants to know how the time to clinic can be shortened or when investments in product development be postponed.
+Planning phase: Without exception, every customer wants to know how to shorten the time to clinic or when investments in product development can be postponed.
 Our QA department assists the technical staff and the customer to develop a detailed product development plan, in which risk-based decisions on the optimal path to the clinic are justified, laid down and locked-in.

-One Quality Management system: In the R&D environment all selected materials and equipment are suitable for GMP manufacturing.
-In this way, the developed process is GMP-compliant from the start, and directly transferable to a GMP facility without the need to repeat any experiments.
+One Quality Management system: In the R&D environment, all selected materials and equipment are suitable for GMP manufacturing.
+In this way, the developed process is directly transferable to a GMP facility without the need to repeat any parts of the final process.
 In addition, the Quality Management system used in R&D is identical to the Quality Management system used in GMP.

-Avoid internal tech transfer: Our laboratory staff members are trained and qualified for working in both an R&D and GMP environment.
-Therefore, the same team that develops the production and purification processes in an R&D environment is also fully trained and able to seamlessly take the project into GMP.
-This helps to avoid time-consuming internal technology transfer processes that would otherwise be required.
+Avoid internal tech transfer: Our laboratory staff members working in R&D are also trained and qualified to work in a GMP environment.
+Therefore, the same team that develops the production and purification processes in R&D is also fully trained and able to take the project into GMP.
+In this way, we avoid time-consuming internal technology transfer processes that would otherwise be required.

 To quote Walter Disney (American film producer):